nhost/hasura-backend-plus/README.md

 Authway comes with an opt-in feature to check passwords against the [HIBP](https://haveibeenpwned.com) API.
 These checks are only performed during registration and password recovery.
 The password is given in plain text, [but only the first 5 characters of its SHA-1 hash will be submitted to the API](https://github.com/wKovacs64/hibp/blob/develop/API.md#pwnedpassword).
 Enable the feature by setting `HIBP_ENABLED` to true in your `.env` file.

+## Signed Cookies

+Authway comes with an opt-in feature to sign cookies.
+You can enable it by setting `COOKIE_SECRET` to something strong and secure in your `.env` file.
+Be careful, though — existing unsigned refresh tokens will stop working.

 ## API Documentation

 All fields are required.
 See [this article](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql) for information on handling JWTs in the client.